-I’ve always liked Christmas but since I arrived to Scandinavia I’ve started perceiving it differently.
+I’ve always liked Christmas but since I arrived in Scandinavia I’ve started perceiving it differently.
 Scandinavians, in general – there are definitely exceptions, love Christmas.
 They enjoy it and experience it more than anyone else.
-Already in November you can easily find houses decorated with Christmas lights as well as listen to Christmas songs in the radio.
+Already in November you can easily find houses decorated with Christmas lights as well as listen to Christmas songs on the radio.
 But let’s start from scratch.

 Tromsø, a small fishing town located in the fjords, was magical.
 Colourful houses decorated with shimmering Christmas lights have created a beautiful contrast to the white blanket of fresh snow in the otherwise dark nordic scenery.
 It all fit together, one could not be without the other.
 It was in Tromsø where I understood the real purpose of the Christmas decorations – it brings light to the otherwise grey winter days.

-When I used to live on the Icelandic countryside, I would always look forward to my regular visits to Reykjavík.
-I would go to a cosy coffeehouse and order liquorice latte, get a beer from local brewery and end my evening at a concert.
-The most I remember my visits to the city in December, while it was full of Christmas spirit.
+When I used to live in the Icelandic countryside, I would always look forward to my regular visits to Reykjavík.
+I would go to a cosy coffeehouse and order a liquorice latte, get a beer from a local brewery and end my evening at a concert.
+Most I remember my visits to the city in December, while it was full of Christmas spirit.
 And that was when I truly fell in love with Reykjavík.